 Julia Gin Isn’t Just Poured, It’s Inherited

-We sat down with Julia Alexandria Stanley, co-founder of Julia Gin, to talk about botanicals that carry resistance, the women who inspired its name, and why spirits can be more than nightlife.
+We sat down with co-founder Alexandria Stanley to talk about the women who inspired its name, the meaning behind its botanicals, and why representation in the spirits world is long overdue.

 Julia Gin carries the story of the diaspora.
 Where outside the spirits world do you most see that story belonging?